 Program Tuition and Fees

 Current tuition and fee charts can be found on the Georgia Southern University Bursar’s website.
 When reviewing tuition, click on a specific semester, then choose Armstrong Campus/Graduate Student to view the tuition rate for 12+ credit hours.
 The DPT Program consists of 9 full-time semesters that are all 12+ credit hours.
 The total amount for in-state and out-of-state students can be used to estimate the projected total cost of the program for nine semesters.
-Please note that tuition and fee rates are approved by the University System of Georgia and are subject to change.
+For a comprehensive costs and affordability analysis, please visit https://em.georgiasouthern.edu/finaid/costs-affordability/.

 For information about financial aid and scholarships, please visit Financial Aid.